Franciscan Complex: Economic importance

 Although no significant accumulations of oil or gas have been found in the Franciscan, other opportunities have been exploited over the years.
 During the 19th century when gold mining was one of the main industries in California, cinnabar associated with serpentine in the Franciscan and Great Valley Group was mined for quicksilver (mercury) needed to process gold ore and gold-bearing gravels.
 Some of the more important mines were those at New Idria and New Almaden, the Sulphur Bank Mine at Clearlake Oaks, and the Knoxville Mine (cf. McLaughlin Mine) and others at Knoxville.
 The Franciscan also contains large bodies of limestone pure enough for making cement, and the Permanente Quarry near Cupertino, California is a giant open-pit mine in a body of Franciscan limestone that supplied most of the cement for building the Shasta Dam across the Sacramento River.
-The Rockaway Beach Quarry at Pacifica is another example of a major limestone quarry in the Franciscan.
+The Rockaway Quarry in Pacifica is another example of a major limestone quarry in the Franciscan.